WE-are-FPV/JeNo-7/README.md

 > [!TIP]
 > Compatibility is consistently maintained between each version: if your frame was a v1, the parts from v1.2 will be compatible.
 The same applies to TPU accessories.
 That's why we don't keep the history of previous versions.

+* 18/02/2025 :
+  * Addition of TPU for softmounted camera plates (compatible with O4 Pro and O3)
 * Version **1.1.1** (02/02/2025) :
   * Addition of cinematic and softmounted camera plates at 25° (for O4 Pro and O3)
 * Version **1.1.0** (01/02/2025) :